numToStr/Comment.nvim/doc/API.md

 ---Uncomment the current line (using linewise comment) require('Comment.api').uncomment()

----Line comment with a count
----@param count integer Number of lines. (default: `vim.v.count`)
----@param cfg Config If not provided, will use the default config require('Comment.api').gcc_count(count, cfg)

 ---Toggle comment using linewise comment.
 This powers the default `gcc` mapping.
 ---@param vmode VMode